Dnipro: Politics

-In the first decades of Ukrainian independence the city's voters generally favoured the proponents of continued close ties to Russia: in the 1990s the Communist Party of Ukraine, and in the new century, the Party of Regions.Ukraine's political parties at the start of the election campaign, Centre for Eastern Studies (17 September 2014) After the 2014 events of Euromaidan, which included demonstrations and clashes in the central city, the Party of Regions ceded influence to those parties and independents calling for closer ties to the European Union.
+In the first decades of Ukrainian independence the city's voters generally favoured the proponents of continued close ties to Russia: in the 1990s the Communist Party of Ukraine, and in the new century, the Party of Regions.
+After the 2014 events of Euromaidan, which included demonstrations and clashes in the central city, the Party of Regions ceded influence to those parties and independents calling for closer ties to the European Union.

-As in Soviet Ukraine, Dnipropetrovsk was disproportionately represented among political leaders in Kiev.
+As in Soviet Ukraine, Dnipropetrovsk was disproportionately represented among political leaders in Kyiv.
 The principal representatives of the so-called "Dnipropetrovsk Faction" in the capital were Ukraine's second president Leonid Kuchma and Ukraine's 10th and 13th prime minister Yulia Tymoshenko.
 Kuchma was a former senior manager of Yuzhmash while Tymoshenko was president of United Energy Systems of Ukraine, a Dnipropetrovsk-based private company that from 1995 to 1997 was the main importer of Russian natural gas to Ukraine.

 Kuchma's 1994 presidential campaign had been financed by Dnipropetrovsk businessmen Ihor Kolomoyskyi and Gennadiy Bogolyubov.
 Kolomoyskyi and Bogolyubov were partners in Privat Group, a scandal-ridden financial-industrial conglomerate.
-As prime Minister, Kuchma had granted their PrivatBank the unique priviege of opening overseas branches.
+As prime Minister, Kuchma had granted their PrivatBank the unique privilege of opening overseas branches.
 These were later implicated in the wholesale defrauding of Ukrainian depositors, leading to the bank's nationalization in 2016.
 Kuchma was also closely tied to another budding Dnipropetrovsk billionaire, his son-in-law Viktor Pinchuk whose assets included several giant steel and pipe plants in the region and the bank Kredit-Dnepr.